flare-foundation/docs/docs/index.md

     Programming tutorials to help you build your app using Flare's tech.</a>

 * <a href="exchange" markdown class="stroked-svg">
     --8<-- "docs/assets/exchange-icon.svg"

     **Exchange Guides**

-    Hints and advice for exchanges willing to support the Flare blockchain.</a>
+    Advice for exchanges willing to support the Flare blockchain.</a>

 </div>